RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 As you decorate your world, you'll probably switch between camera modes quite a bit, using the overhead view to place objects and the flying cam to see how it looks from the ground.
 You can continue editing the world in flying cam mode -- just hit *Space* to toggle betwen editing mode and free roaming mode.
 With the flying cam you can see elevation views, from any position and angle, of your world-in-progress.
 In editing mode, object handles will appear and you can perform the same actions you're accustomed to in plan view.

 If you find that an object has instantiated in mid air, you can grab its control handle and drag it downward in H mode.
 Or you can use a handy shortcut key:  F6.
-If you hover over the object so that it highlights (this is a pale blue colour in my version of the editor), then hit F6, the object will leap to ground level.
+If you select the object so that it highlights (this is a pale blue colour in my version of the editor), then hit F6, the object will leap to ground level.

 ## Making space to place an object:  the Vegetation Sphere